openvinotoolkit/openvino_notebooks/recipes/custom_ai_assistant/README.md

-# Voice-Enabled Assistant with OpenVINO™
+# Custom AI Assistant with OpenVINO™

 [![Apache License Version 2.0](https://img.shields.io/badge/license-Apache_2.0-green.svg)](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/LICENSE)

-The Voice-Enabled Assistant utilizes the OpenVINO™ toolkit to create a streamlined, voice-activated interface that developers can easily integrate and deploy.
+The Custom AI Assistant utilizes the OpenVINO™ toolkit to create a streamlined, voice-activated interface that developers can easily integrate and deploy.
 At its core, the application harnesses state-of-the-art models for speech recognition and natural language understanding.
 It's configured to understand user prompts and engage in dialogue, facilitating an interactive and user-friendly conversational agent.

 ## Getting Started